 To change the properties of the prepreg material right-click the layer and choose Properties from the short cut menu.
-For example, the value for Finished Thickness can be modified to reflect the effects of the pressing process.
+Items with a white background can be modified.

 Add Prepreg Below

 Select the Core material and click Add Material|Prepreg to display the prepreg library and click the Add Below button.
 The layer of prepreg is added below the core.